mosip/documentation/docs/collab-android-reg-client.md

    **Note**: For Mock MDS, click [here](https://drive.google.com/drive/folders/14q7E5pZtfj0eimF3JGzlVfU4eV-MRPCQ) to download the Mock MDS in your system folder, which will enable you to simulate biometric capture (without real biometric devices).

-* Accessing ARC in [Collab](https://collab.mosip.net/) environment requires the following:
+* Following setup is required to access ARC in [Collab](https://collab.mosip.net/) environment:

    * UIN or a VID